-Promoting acceptance of diversity materials include the following categories: culture, race, abilities, age, and gender in non-stereotyping roles.
+Promoting acceptance of diversity materials include the following categories: culture, race, abilities, age, and non-traditional gender roles.
 Materials that count in this item may also count in other items.
 For example, a book showing a child wearing eyeglasses will also count in books, and pretend foods from different cultures will also count in dramatic play.